By Don Bell | ⏱️ 9 minute read

 If you feel anxious, pace the floor and pray in tongues firmly and authoritatively.
 Visualize yourself handing the specific trial over to Jesus with every breath, until the "peace that surpasses understanding" guards your heart.

 There are seasons when God feels distant and prayer feels like a chore.
-Remember, tongues is a river of living water (John 7:38) that wells up from within you; it does not depend on your emotions.
+Remember, tongues is a river of living water (John 7:38) that wells up from within you — it does not depend on your emotions.

 Play your favorite worship song.
 Pray in tongues along with the melody, focusing solely on the greatness of God instead of your own dryness.
-You will often find the "spring" begins to bubble up again within a few minutes.
+You will often find the spring begins to bubble up again within a few minutes.

 You now understand how to strengthen your faith through several means, including one of the Holy Spirit's most practical gifts — praying in tongues.
 Clearly, we must grow our faith to mature in Christ and excel in the gifts of the Holy Spirit.
 Then, we can effectively minister to others in love.
 Strong faith enables us to be an open conduit for God's blessings to others!

-Don Bell is the creator of the Kingdom Anointing website, and a dedicated follower of Jesus Christ.
-He shares insights from his spiritual journey to encourage ordinary believers to seek God's Kingdom and lead extraordinary lives in the Holy Spirit.
+Don Bell is the creator of the Kingdom Anointing website and a dedicated follower of Jesus Christ.
+He shares insights from his spiritual journey to encourage ordinary believers to seek God's Kingdom and walk in the fullness of the Holy Spirit.

 SCAN to access KingdomAnointing.com on your CELLPHONE